ZanichelliEditore/zanichelli-it-frontend-kit/src/components/menubar/readme.md

 ## Overview

-Menubar component.
-Each item can have a menu with subitems or a sub-menubar.
+Main menubar component.
+Each item can have a menu with subitems When a main menubar item is the current active one, a sub-menubar is shown and each subitem can have a menu with subitems.

 ## Properties